Purbiya (soldiers): History

 The Mughals were among the first groups to enter into the military labour market and start recruiting Purbiyas.
 Mughal sources detail a diwan of Bihar subah attempting to collect soldiers in Buxar to serve the emperor.

 The rulers of Malwa were also keen recruiters due to Purbiyas' expertise with firearms.
 This expertise may have been gained due to the easy availability of saltpetre in their native areas.
 Most Purbiyas were mercenaries and were paid for their services but some were actual kings of smaller principalities.
 This recruitment drive from Malwa saw the large influx of Purbiya soldiers into the region.
 Many of the local chieftains in Malwa depended heavily on Purbiya soldiers such as Silhadi who eventually became known as a Purbiya himself.

 The presence of Purbiya mercenaries in Gujarat are referenced in 16th and 17th century Persian chronicles including many Purbiya gunners serving in the army of Bahadur Shah of the Gujarat Sultanate in 1535.

 Purbiyas had a long tradition of being recruited as mercenaries for various rulers such as the British and the Marathas.
-Purbiyas made up the majority of the Bengal Army.Prior to 1857, the British East India Company preferred to recruit Purbiya soldiers, who they designated as "The fighting tribes of the Hindoos and the Musselmen", or simply "Easterners".
+Purbiyas made up the majority of the Bengal Army.
+Prior to 1857, the British East India Company preferred to recruit Purbiya soldiers, who they designated as "The fighting tribes of the Hindoos and the Musselmen", or simply "Easterners".
 The Bengal Army of the East India Company preferred to recruit its sepoys from the Brahmins and Rajputs of Awadh and Bihar, in part because they had an average height of 5'8", an important consideration in an army that valued impressive appearance amongst its soldiers.
+Despite its name the Bengal army, created first, mostly recruited Brahmins, Rajputs, and Bhumihars from Awadh and Bihar.